raito-io/raito-io.github.io/docs/guides/databricks_sync_with_cloud.md

 - make sure that Raito CLI is installed and available
 - create a service principal in Databricks to use with the CLI
 - create a user in Raito Cloud for the CLI connection
-- create a new data source in Raito Cloud
+- create a new Data Source in Raito Cloud
-- configure the Raito CLI to connect to Raito Cloud and synchronize with the previously-created data source
+- configure the Raito CLI to connect to Raito Cloud and synchronize with the previously-created Data Source
 - run a first sync

 For this guide you will need access to Raito Cloud and to a Databricks account.